nawabahmadreshi/documentation/pages/third-party-integrations/sailthru.md

 | Click Tracking URL | https://email.shop.com/click/abcde12345 | A Sailthru generated click tracking URL.
 The URL doesn’t signify anything, but when clicked, records the click and redirects to a given destination.

 {% image src="/img/pages/third-party-integrations/responsys/deep-linked-email-creation-flow.png" center full alt='Deep Linked Email Creation Flow' %}

+### Redirect behavior and tracking

+When your customer clicks the click tracking link in an email, the browser will generally open.
+Once in the browser, the click tracking redirect will happen, followed by an instant redirect to the Branch link.
+At this point, Branch will either stay in the browser, and load the original URL (if the app is not installed, or the customer is on a desktop device), or Branch will open the app and deep link to content.
+Branch uses the information from the original URL to deep link to the correct in-app content.

 ## Styling
 Your `<a>` tags can be styled however your email links are usually styled.
 In fact, you don’t need a `<a>` tag at all -- you can just use {deeplink} anywhere you would have used the original URL.